gary-rowe/BitcoinjEnforcerRules/README.md

 permitted libraries there is little that can be done within the Maven environment to protect yourself against this kind of dependency-chain attack vector.

-As an aside, using git is a very effective way to ensure that your code has not been corrupted en-route.
-The fingerprint of the current commit is calculated based on the hashes of all previous history so that retroactive forgery is not feasible.

-### Why only SHA1?

-It should be noted that this plugin only uses the SHA1 algorithm for digest checking.
-[MD5 has been cryptographically broken](http://en.wikipedia.org/wiki/MD5) for a long time so is considered unsuitable for new projects.
-For the record, SHA1 is also broken, but not to the same degree and is the only alternative supported within the Maven system.
-This helps reduce the chance that an expert could manipulate the contents of the JAR to yield the same digest value whilst still containing the malicious code.

 ### A local whitelist

 The Bitcoinj Enforcer Rules work with the [Maven Enforcer Plugin](http://maven.apache.org/enforcer/maven-enforcer-plugin/)